yujieho/Second_Laplacian_Eigenvalue/README.md

 ## Large Second Eigenvalue

-### Introduction
+### Expander

-Expander graphs have various theories in mathematics and applications in computer science.
+A graph with large second eigenvalue is an expander.

-A 'good' expander graph is a graph with few edges but still well-connected.
+A 'good' expander is a graph with few edges but still well-connected.

+Good expanders have various theories in mathematics and applications in computer science.

 I will introduce some properties and explicit constructions of a good d-regular expander.